JoannaLXY/15618-FinalProject/README.md

 ### Updated Schedule
 Week of 4.11 Finish and improve OpenMP version

-Week of 4.18 Finish and improve CUDA version
+Week of 4.18 Finish and improve MPI version

 Week of 4.25 Analysis, benchmarking and final poster & report